gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## map

-Map a record passing the values to the iterating function
+Map a `ReadonlyRecord` passing the values to the iterating function.

 **Signature**